 Getting It Done on a Budget

 You can make an affordable guitar play and sound fantastic by having it properly set up.
 From the factory, most lower end guitars are pretty poorly set up, so they’re hard to play and don’t sound their best.
+Maintenance is one of first things to consider before recording electric guitar—new strings, proper intonation, etc.

 Another affordable upgrade to a budget guitar is swapping the pickups.
 Pickups are basically microphones, and they’re the first transducer in the entire signal path!
 Getting a great set of pickups will help your tone tremendously.